INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 - Do you feel like a cyborg?
 This question delves into personal identity and opinion, and there's been extensive discussion on the topic.
 Check-out some of the following readings:

+- **CYBORG**: A person whose physiological abilities are extended beyond normal limitations by human-machine systems.
+A portmanteau of CYBERNETIC and ORGANISM.

 - [COMMON CYBORG:](https://granta.com/common-cyborg/) The experiences of a woman who considers herself a cyborg due to her use of prosthetics.
 Explore the complexities of living with a technological limb, societal perceptions, and the exclusion of disabled perspectives in discussions on cyborg identities.

 - [CYBORG MANIFESTO: SCIENCE, TECHNOLOGY, AND SOCIALIST-FEMINISM IN THE LATE TWENTIETH CENTURY:](https://doi.org/10.5749/minnesota/9780816650477.003.0001) 1980s American socialist feminism through the lens of C3I (command-control-communications-intelligence) systems, exploring the amalgamation of sciences and natural-social realms within this framework.